SNL Funny 115

 where Michael Bolton randomly interjects himself and talks

 about the Pirates of the Caribbean movies?
-This is one of
+This is

 those SNL moments where I love the execution, and I love the finished

 product, but I love the thought process behind the writing of it even

 more.
 Mainly because WHERE THE FUCK DID THEY DIG UP MICHAEL

 For those of you who don't know the history behind